Artilleryman (horse)

 Artilleryman was an Australian bred Thoroughbred racehorse that won the 1919 Melbourne Cup.

 Background

-Artilleryman's sire was the 1910 Melbourne Cup winner, Comedy King, the first British bred horse to win the race.
+Artilleryman's sire was the 1919 Melbourne Cup winner, Comedy King, the first British bred horse to win the race.

 Racing career

 In winning the 1919 Melbourne Cup, Artilleryman set a new race record time of 3 minutes 24.5 seconds.
+Being ridden by Bobbie Lewis. he secured the victory by at least six lengths ahead of the next horse, Richmond Main.
 This was also the first year that the current three-handled Loving Cup trophy was presented to the winning owner.

 Artilleryman died in 1921 after suffering an internal haemorrhage whilst spelling in Bacchus Marsh, Victoria.